awwright/http-progress/draft-wright-http-progress.md

 ## Example

-Clients may send all four preferences in a request.
-In this example, the client issues a POST request to capture a photograph of a scenic landscape by issuing a POST request to <`http://example.com/capture`>, and the server generates a status document for this request at <`http://example.com/capture?request=42`>.
+Clients may send any combination of preferences in a request.
+In this example, the client issues a POST request to capture a photograph of a scenic landscape by issuing a POST request to `http://example.com/capture`, and the server generates a status document for this request at `http://example.com/capture?request=42`.

 ~~~ example
 POST http://example.com/capture HTTP/1.1